FluidTYPO3/vhs/Documentation/ViewHelpers/Content/Resources.rst

 :aspect:`Required`
    false
 :aspect:`Description`
    The actual record.
-Alternatively you can use the "uid" argument.
+Alternatively you can use the "uid" argument; you must specify either one.

 .. _content.resources_uid: